Next EPE programme meetings:

 EPE Theme Day was organized today

 Today was the very first Empowering Patient Education Day on Zoom.
-Theme of the day was Patients’ empowering knowledge – Research knowledge for patient education.
+The theme of the day was Patients’ empowering knowledge – Research knowledge for patient education.
 The theme was approached from several perspectives: different patient groups, empowering patient education competence, patients’ experiences, and material and methods.
 Warm thanks to all speakers and participants!

 PhD Heli Virtanen was a speaker in the Cardiovascular nurses’ webinar on 26 April.
 She had a presentation about remote empowering patient education from the perspective of cardiovascular nursing.